The Not So Special Hundred-Million-Dollar Giacometti

 💔 Some older links might be broken — that's the state of the web, sadly.
 If you find one, ping me.

-Thousands of curious minds trust the Weekly Filet for food for thought.
 Every Friday, carefully curated recommendations on what to read, watch and listen to.
-Helping you make sense of the world and yourself.
+Trusted by thousands of curious minds, since 2011.

 Undecided?
 Learn more | Peek inside